AlexxIT/SonoffLAN/README.md

       device_class: exclude
 ```

-### Refresh interval for TH and POW
+### Refresh interval for TH and Pow

-You can config forced updating of TH and POW attributes ([read more](https://github.com/AlexxIT/SonoffLAN/issues/14)).
+You can config forced updating of TH and Pow attributes ([read more](https://github.com/AlexxIT/SonoffLAN/issues/14)).

 ```yaml
 sonoff: